Search:

 Knowledge

-The content of Paul’s message in this letter was the good news of Jesus Christ, thought to be foolish because they were perpetually looking for some material sign (vv 20-24).
+The content of Paul’s message in this letter was the good news of Jesus Christ, thought to be foolish because they were perpetually looking for some material sign (vv.
+20-24).
 The Jews thought the Messiah would be a conquering king.
-Since Jesus was executed as a criminal, how could He be the Saviour of the world.
+Since Jesus was executed as a criminal, how could He be the Savior of the world.
 Many Greeks earnestly sought after wisdom through human knowledge that would appeal to the intellect.
 They too, thought that no reputable person would be crucified.

 Application

 Paul declares that no amount of human knowledge can replace Christ’s work on the cross.
-Lord help me to always trust in you and not in my own knowledge about you.
+Lord, help me to always trust in you and not in my own knowledge about you.

 I Corinthians 1:18-25 (English Standard Version)